1906, March 5

 1919, July 1

-Julian Alvin Carroll Chandler was named president of the College.
+Julian Alvin Carroll Chandler was named president of William & Mary.
 Dr. Tyler, whose resignation became effective this day, was made president emeritus.
 President of the United States Warren G. Harding attended the inauguration of Dr. Chandler on October 19, 1921, and was awarded the honorary degree of Doctor of Laws.

 Mary Cook Branch Munford became the first woman member of the Board of Visitors.

 First-year law courses were reintroduced (the law school had been closed in 1861).
 A full three-year program began in 1923 in the School of Jurisprudence, a subdivision of the Marshall-Wythe School of Government and Citizenship.